-For the year ended June 30, 2017 and 2016, donated goods and services of \$2,343 and \$36,375, respectively, is reflected in the accompanying financial statements.
-The donated goods and services for June 30, 2017 represent the value of supplies for the Foundation.
-The donated goods and services for June 30, 2016, represent the value of supplies and facility use for the Foundation.
+For the year ended June 30, 2018 and 2017, donated goods and services of \$31,485 and \$2,343, respectively, are reflected in the accompanying financial statements.
+The donated goods and services for June 30, 2018 represent the value of contracted services and supplies for the Foundation.
+The donated goods and services for June 30, 2017, represent the value of supplies for the Foundation.